Breeding Location:

 Range and Habitat

-Grasshopper Sparrow: Breeds from Alaska, Manitoba to New Hampshire; winters in central and southern half of U.S. Inhabits prairie grasslands, pastures, old weedy fields, palmetto scrub, grain fields, and hayfields.
+Grasshopper Sparrow: Breeds from British Columbia and Manitoba to New Hampshire south to California, Texas and central Florida.
+Absent from the desert southwest.
+Winters along the southern half of the U.S. and throughout Mexico.
+Inhabits prairie grasslands, pastures, old weedy fields, palmetto scrub, grain fields, and hayfields.

 Breeding and Nesting